davidsneal/simplesharebuttons/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 3.9 =
+* A temporary fix for including CSS when using shortcode only

 = 3.8 =
 * A serious cleanup of previous small wanrings/notices